MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 ## MPLAB Harmony 3 Project prerequisite
 - FreeRTOS
 - Wolf-SSL
-- Wi-Fi Service
+- NET Service
-- Net Service
+- Wireles System Service

 	- Note:- The FFS demo needs manual modifications in the net and wireless system services.
 Upcoming release would include these changes and avoid manual code changes described in the demo setps.
 While regenerating the code these should not be overwritten.